-Peripheral arterial aneurysms are abnormal dilations of the peripheral arteries caused by weakening of the arterial wall (see Aortic Aneurysms).
+Peripheral arterial aneurysms are abnormal dilations of the peripheral arteries caused by weakening of the arterial wall (see also Aortic Aneurysms).

 About 70% of peripheral arterial aneurysms are popliteal aneurysms; 20% are iliofemoral aneurysms.
 Aneurysms at these locations frequently accompany abdominal aortic aneurysms, and > 50% are bilateral.
 Rupture is relatively infrequent, but these aneurysms may lead to thromboembolism.
 They occur in men much more often than women (> 20:1); mean age at presentation is 65.
 Aneurysms in arm arteries are relatively rare; they may cause limb ischemia, distal embolism, and stroke.

 Infectious (mycotic) aneurysms may occur in any artery but are most common in the femoral.
 They are usually due to salmonellae, staphylococci, or Treponema pallidum (which causes syphilitic aneurysm).

 Common causes include atherosclerosis, popliteal artery entrapment, and septic emboli (which cause mycotic aneurysms).

 Peripheral arterial aneurysms are usually asymptomatic at the time of detection.
 Thrombosis or embolism (or rarely, aneurysm rupture) causes extremities to be painful, cold, pale, paresthetic, or pulseless.
 Infectious aneurysms may cause local pain, fever, malaise, and weight loss.

 Diagnosis is by ultrasonography, magnetic resonance angiography, or CT.
 Popliteal aneurysms may be suspected when physical examination detects an enlarged, pulsatile artery; the diagnosis is confirmed by imaging tests.